GenoTheMundane/mechagic/src/creations/drawings/index.md

 # my drawings

 A bunch of my art, some original stuff mixed with some fanart.
 All of which are categorized by date by yours truly.
-If you like my art, consider supporting me on [KoFi <i class="ph ph-link"></i>](https://ko-fi.com/mechagic)
     <div class="tab">
         <button class="tablinks" onclick="openCity(event, '2024')" id="defaultOpen">
         2024